aforsyth/regex_extraction/README.md

 `python extract_values.py "/path/to/input_file.txt" --extract_numerical_value True --phrases "EF"`

 The example will extract the value 60 from notes including "EF is 60" or "EF: 60", for example.
-Note that phrase is case insenstive.
+Note that phrase is case insensitive.
 When extracting numerical values following a phrase, anything like "[phrase] [num]", [phrase] is [num]", "[phrase] of [num]", "phrase: [num]" will be matched.

 `input_filename`: a path to an RPDR-formatted EHR text file.